 With the sparkling St. George Sound on one side of Lanark and dense forests on the other, having ready access to nature is one of the best things about Village life.
 Residents and visitors can easily explore nearby barrier islands, natural springs, groves of dwarf cypress trees, estuaries, and animal sanctuaries.

-Join the Lanark Village Boat Club and launch your kayak or cuddy from its property, or employ one of the professional captains in the area to take you shelling on Dog Island or fishing in the bay.
+Join the Lanark Village Boat Club and launch your kayak or cuddy from its docks, or employ one of the professional captains in the area to take you shelling on Dog Island or fishing in the bay.
 Take day trips to Wakulla Springs to see the manatees, Marianna to see the caverns, or St. Mark’s to see the lighthouse and abundant wildlife.
 Or sit quietly on a bench in Gene Sewell Park and watch our population of rare white squirrels do acrobatics in the trees.

 Forget about the hustle and bustle of the city.
-Relax at one of the area’s uncrowded white-sand beaches, nature preserves, or parks instead.
+Relax at one of the area’s uncrowded beaches, nature preserves, or parks instead.

 Social Support